 If you’re making your own meat sauce, you can cook it on the stove top or can transfer mixture to a crock pot and cook on high setting for 5 hours; or cook covered in 300° F oven for 3 hours.

-- This makes a delicious base for lasagna or baked ziti.
+- This makes a delicious base for baked ziti and is awesome served over pasta.